AbbyRead/Prevent_Wasted_Uses/README.md

 # Prevent Wasted Uses
-A small addon for the Better Than Wolves CE 3.0.0 Minecraft mod.
+A small QoL addon for the Better Than Wolves CE 3.0.0 Minecraft mod.

 ## Overview